 Scrape the bowl with a rubber spatula and press the dough together.

-Fit a sturdy pastry bag (if using a disposable bag you can double it up for strength) with a large star frosting tip.
+Fit a sturdy pastry bag (if using a disposable bag, double it up for strength) with a large star tip.
 Add a few spoonfuls of cookie dough.
-Note: I prefer to fill the bag only about halfway.
-It takes less pressure to pipe the cookies vs. a loaded bag of cookie dough.
+Note: DO NOT fill the bag more than ½ full. ⅓ full is ideal.
 Refill the bag as needed.

 Pipe cookies into a rosette shape on an ungreased baking sheet (or silpat lined baking sheet).
+Do not use parchment paper, as it will move around the cookie dough and won't stick to it as well as Silpat or metal.
 Space cookies 2" apart.

 Bake cookies for 15 minutes.
 Edges should be slightly golden.Allow cookies to cool for 5 minutes then remove from baking sheets and place onto a wire cooling rack.